Cray-HPE/docs-csm/operations/network/management_network/aruba/canu_verify_generate_compare_switch_configuration.md

-# Use CANU to verify, generate or compare switch configuration
+# Use CANU to Verify, Generate, or Compare Switch Configurations

 ### Check Single Switch Firmware